-The Home Management Diploma offered by Kenvale College is a unique and exciting course that explores the value of the work of the home, equipping you with the skills to create a beautiful home and lifestyle.
-This course can be undertaken as a complete set of modules that lead to a diploma or alternately these modules can be studied individually.
+The Home Management Course offered by Kenvale College is a unique and exciting course that explores the value of the work of the home, equipping you with the skills to create a beautiful home and lifestyle.
+This course can be undertaken as a complete set of modules or alternately these modules can be studied individually.
 Completion of one or more of these modules will allow you to become a Gold Tier member of Kenvale College’s exclusive ‘Home & Lifestyle Association’.

 The inspiration behind it all …